 Yield Potential: High

-Grazing Tolerance: High
+Grazing Tolerance: Varies

 Medicago sativa L. alfalfa is a long-lived perennial legume.
 Flowers vary in color from purple to yellow and are born in loose clusters.
 Pods range from sickle type to those twisted into spirals.
 Each pod contains several small kidney-shaped seeds.
 Alfalfa is indeterminate and stems can reach several ft. long.
 New growth occurs from buds in crown.
 The plant has a taproot which may reach 25 ft.
 Compound leaves alternate on stem and are normally trifoliate, although there are commercial multifoliate varieties.